 A data pipeline is a series of automated steps that move data from one or more source systems to a destination, applying transformations along the way.
-The source might be a transactional database, an event stream, a third-party API, or flat files landing in object storage.
-The destination is typically a data warehouse, a data lake, a search engine, or another operational system.
-The pipeline handles extraction, validation, transformation, and loading -- and when built well, it does all of this reliably, repeatedly, and with minimal human intervention.
+The source might be a transactional database, an event stream, a third-party API, or flat files in object storage.
+The destination is typically a data warehouse, data lake, search engine, or another operational system.
+The pipeline handles extraction, validation, transformation, and loading -- and when built well, it runs reliably, repeatedly, and with minimal human intervention.

 The term gets used loosely.
-Sometimes it refers to a simple cron job that copies rows between two databases.
+Sometimes it means a simple cron job copying rows between two databases.
 Other times it describes a distributed system processing millions of events per second across dozens of services.
 Both are data pipelines.
-The complexity varies, but the core idea is the same: data needs to get from where it's produced to where it's consumed, and something has to make that happen correctly.
+Complexity varies, but the core idea stays the same: data needs to get from where it's produced to where it's consumed, and something has to make that happen correctly.

 How Data Pipelines Work

-At a high level, every data pipeline follows the same pattern: extract data from sources, apply transformations, and load results into a target system.
-The details of each step depend on the volume, velocity, and variety of the data, as well as the latency requirements of the use case.
+Every data pipeline follows the same high-level pattern: extract data from sources, apply transformations, load results into a target system.
+The details depend on volume, velocity, variety, and the latency requirements of the use case.

-Transformation is where the raw data gets cleaned, enriched, aggregated, or reshaped.
-This might mean deduplicating records, joining data from multiple sources, converting timestamps to a common timezone, applying business logic, or computing aggregations.
-Transformations can happen before loading (ETL) or after (ELT), depending on where the compute power is cheapest and most practical.
+Transformation is where raw data gets cleaned, enriched, aggregated, or reshaped.
+Deduplicating records, joining data from multiple sources, converting timestamps to a common timezone, applying business logic, computing aggregations.
+Transformations can happen before loading (ETL) or after (ELT), depending on where compute is cheapest and most practical.

 Orchestration ties the steps together.
-An orchestrator like Apache Airflow or Dagster defines task dependencies as a directed acyclic graph (DAG), manages scheduling, handles retries on failure, and provides visibility into pipeline status.
+An orchestrator like Apache Airflow or Dagster defines task dependencies as a directed acyclic graph (DAG), manages scheduling, handles retries, and provides visibility into pipeline status.

 Monitoring and observability run alongside everything else.
 You need to know when a pipeline fails, when data arrives late, when row counts deviate from expectations, and when schema changes in a source system break downstream consumers.